Buzz Williams: Background and personal life

+Head coaching

 Marquette

 Williams coached Marquette to a 25–10 record in the 2008–09 season, where they lost to the Missouri Tigers in the second round of the 2009 NCAA tournament.
 He coached Marquette to a 22–12 record in the 2009–10 season, which ended with a close loss to the 11th-seeded Washington Huskies in the first round of the 2010 NCAA tournament.

 During the 2010–11 campaign, Williams led the Golden Eagles back to the Sweet Sixteen for the first time since 2003.
 His team went 22–15 including a 9–9 Big East Conference record.
 They lost in the quarterfinals of the 2011 Big East men's basketball tournament to Louisville.
 Marquette received an at-large bid in the 2011 NCAA tournament.
 There they defeated Xavier in the second round (formerly the first round) and Syracuse in the third round to advance to the Sweet Sixteen.
 In the Sweet Sixteen, they were defeated by No. 7-ranked and No. 2-seeded North Carolina.

 Williams' 2012 team returned to the NCAA tournament after finishing second in the Big East regular season, finishing 14–4 in conference play.
 As a No. 3 seed in the NCAA Tournament, they defeated BYU and Murray State to advance to their second straight Sweet Sixteen.
 There, they lost to No. 7-seeded Florida.

 After winning a share of the Big East Men's regular season championship, Marquette received an at-large bid in the 2013 NCAA tournament as a No. 3 seed.
 There, they earned come-from-behind victories over Davidson in the second round and Butler in the third round.
 In the Sweet Sixteen, the school's third straight under Williams, they defeated ACC regular season and conference champion Miami to earn a trip to Williams's first Elite Eight, where they lost to Syracuse.

 The 2013–14 season was Williams' worst at Marquette, finishing 17–15 with a loss to Xavier in the Big East tournament.